cojovi/techblog/blog/source/_posts/the-good-bad-techie.md

 cover: https://i.imgur.com/6T70Vsa.jpg
 feature: true
 ---
-# Deployment Platforms: The Good, The Bad, and the Techie
+# Deployment Platforms: The GGood, The Bad, and the Techie

 Hey there, fellow tech enthusiasts!
 Today, we're diving deep into the world of deployment platforms.
 We've got four heavy hitters in our lineup: Vercel.app, Netlify, Digital Ocean, and Heroku.
 Let's break them down, weigh their pros and cons, and figure out which one could be the champion of your deployment needs.